Pretty in pink, this five-star family resort has everything... even a ghost!

 What to do?

 The beach is the true gem of this resort.
-St. Pete Beach is regularly voted as one of the most beautiful beaches in the world, and it’s easy to see why - sugar white sand and crystal clear water in perfect shades of blue and green.
+St. Pete Beach is regularly voted one of the most beautiful beaches in the world, and it’s easy to see why - sugar white sand and crystal clear water in perfect shades of blue and green.
 Keep your eyes fixed on the water, and you and your kids are sure to see a pod of frolicking dolphins.

 The resort offers a variety of water sports.
 Your adventurous teenagers can take advantage of WaveRunners, kayaks, and standup paddleboards; rates begin at $25/hour.
 Beachfront yoga classes are complimentary every morning and every sunset.
-There are also two heated, oceanfront pools plus outdoor ping pong, billiard, and foosball tables.
+There also are two heated, oceanfront pools plus outdoor ping pong, billiard, and foosball tables.

-KidTripster Tip: When choosing your poolside or beachside chair, let pool concierges know first.
+KidTripster Tip: When choosing your poolside or beachside chair, let the pool concierges know first.
 They are more than happy to set you up with towels, an umbrella, and a sunscreen misting.

 Without a doubt, The Don is family-friendly.
-Children (ages 4 to 12) can attend a complimentary half day of Camp Cesar Kids Camp, where your kids spend a few hours exploring the beach and neighboring gardens, hunting for seashells, building sandcastles, making beach crafts, and enjoying a dive-in movie at the pool.
+Children (ages 4 to 12) can attend a complimentary half day of Camp Cesar Kids Camp, where they spend a few hours exploring the beach and neighboring gardens, hunting for seashells, building sandcastles, making beach crafts, and enjoying a dive-in movie at the pool.
 Alternatively, kids can attend the camp for a full day for $50, including lunch.

 Where to eat?

-The hotel also has the Maritana Grille, which offers award-winning food sourced from local farms, dairies, and fishing boats.
-This restaurant is quite upscale, though and may not be the best choice for those families traveling with small children.
+The hotel also has the Maritana Grille which offers award-winning food sourced from local farms, dairies, and fishing boats.
+This restaurant is quite upscale, though, and may not be the best choice for those families traveling with small children.
 However, if you enroll your children in Kids’ Night Out for $50 (including dinner), this would be the perfect spot for that much-needed date night.

-Uncle Andy’s Ice Cream Parlor was a favorite of our 5-year old, and we found ourselves here every day of our stay.
+Uncle Andy’s Ice Cream Parlor was a favorite of our 5-year-old, and we found ourselves here every day of our stay.
 Its specialties include sundaes, shakes, and banana splits, but you also can grab a quick bite for breakfast and Starbucks for Mom and Dad.

 The Don CeSar on St. Pete Beach is located on the Gulf Coast of Florida, approximately 30 minutes west of Tampa by car.